 Primary open angle glaucoma (POAG)

-POAG is the most common type of glaucoma in diabetic individuals, with nearly 70 million affected worldwide.
+POAG is the most common type of glaucoma in individuals with diabetes, with nearly 70 million affected worldwide.
 Type 2 diabetes is a risk factor for primary open-angle glaucoma.
 This has been demonstrated by large epidemiologic studies including the Los Angeles Latino Eye Study and the Blue Mountains eye study in Australia.
-In diabetic patients who have primary open-angle glaucoma, the glaucoma is treated the same way as for non-diabetic patients with open-angle glaucoma by lowering the eye pressure with medications, laser, and surgery if needed.
+In patients with diabetes who have primary open-angle glaucoma, the glaucoma is treated the same way as for patients without diabetes with open-angle glaucoma by lowering the eye pressure with medications, laser, and surgery if needed.